XView

 The Process File

 A process file is a simple text file you can easily create with most editors or IDEs.
-It consists of a list of commands that give some general settings, the location of the cross section in the GDS file, and the processing steps you want to simulate.
+It's a text (*.txt) file consisting of a list of commands that give some general settings, the location of the cross section in the GDS file, and the processing steps you want to simulate.

 Lines in the process file consist of a command followed by a list of arguments with values.
 All arguments start with a dash, for example -thickness.
 There is no specific order in which the arguments need to be given.
 The commands with their arguments are listed in the table below.
 Arguments between square brackets [...] are optional.
 Empty lines and lines starting with a # are ignored and can be used for comments or commenting out lines.